reaakasumi/NLP/README.md

 Make sure you have installed all the necessary dependencies listed above.
 Place the train.model-agnostic.json, val.model-agnostic.json, test.model-agnostic.json files in the same directory as your script.
 Execute the script to perform the data analysis and preliminary preprocessing steps.

+## Milestone 2

+For Milestone 2 take a look at the branch milestone2 and its added README file.